Analytical Chemistry

 Sample Analysis

-The group uses a variety of liquid chromatographs to determine identity and purity.
+The liquid chromatography team uses a variety of liquid chromatographs to determine identity and purity.
 It uses single quadrupole liquid chromatography/mass spectrometry instrumentation for high-throughput automated analysis.
 All data are stored on the team’s network and can be accessed through its proprietary SMART software.
 Due to the wide variety of analytes tested, the team’s range of analytical detectors includes ultraviolet (UV), mass spectrometry (MS; positive and negative mode), evaporative light scattering detector and fluorescence.
 The experts achieve formula confirmation and identity determination of unknowns using time-of-flight mass spectrometry (TOF/MS).

-Methods development with the chiral chromatography screening protocol includes analysis on seven different chiral stationary phases.
+Methods development with the chiral chromatography screening protocol includes analysis of seven different chiral stationary phases.
 Use of several mobile phase conditions enables development of the best chiral separation.
 The group routinely determines chemical purity and enantiomeric purity.
 The use of an inline chiral detector facilitates the determination of relative optical rotation.
 Matching the stationary phase of analytical columns with the corresponding stationary phase in both semi-preparative and preparative columns enables purification of milligram to gram quantities of the sample.
 The isolated enantiomers are returned as powders after chiral chromatography analysis to ensure purity of the material.

 Nuclear Magnetic Resonance (NMR) Analysis